MaastrichtU-CDS/general_coding_practices/excercises/unit_testing_101.md

 Try to avoid other libraries, and especially avoid libraries such as Pandas which already do a lot of error handling for you.
 The goal of these excercises is to learn how to debug yourself, not to have libraries do this for you.

+If you have questions contact someone from CDS informatics for help!

 ## Excercise 1): reading the data

 During excercise 1 we will implement the framework for reading the data.